Scottish Accent vs Irish Accent – This Is So Funny

 The Scottish accent is deep and broad.

 Both are unique — but when they collide, the result is pure comedy gold.
+For a great night out, check out the best pub in Ireland for music.

 You’ll never hear everyday phrases the same way again.
+Exploring the hidden gems of Ireland adds even more colour to the language and culture.

 Why Does This Always Make Us Laugh?